-In Georgia, Notice of default must be published in the local circular newspaper for that county for four consecutive weeks.
+In Georgia, Notice of default must be published in the local circular newspaper for that county for four consecutive weeks (which makes fighting foreclosure in Georgia very fast paced).
 After that, the trustee will hold a public outcry to auction the house off to the highest bidder at the courthouse steps the first Tuesday of the next month.
 Anyone who has an interest in the property must be notified during either type of foreclosure.

 For example, any contractors or banks with liens against a foreclosed property are entitled to collect from the proceedings of an auction.

 After a foreclosure process in Georgia is complete, the loan amount is paid off with the sale proceeds.